 All DCPs must be registered with the General Dental Council (GDC) just as Dentists and Specialists are, and this means they have a responsibility to act in a caring and professional way at all times, and undergo a number of hours of approved and recorded study each year.
 We have a programme of education and meetings in the practice so that our staff can meet these requirements, and we have systems in place to check the quality and outcomes of our work.
 You can find out more about our method of Quality Assurance in this leaflet.

 All these changes have allowed us to treat patients more efficiently and flexibly, and so reduce waiting times for appointments.
 It means that sometimes, you will be seen for part or all of your appointment by either a Therapist or a Nurse.
 Phil, Ajay or Claire will be at hand most of the time to supervise their work.
-However, we do make sure that patients and parents have an opportunity to be treated by, or speak to, the Orthodontist when needed or requested.
+However, we do make sure that patients and parents have an opportunity to speak to, the Orthodontist when needed or requested.